 DUDE!
 AND I got all my stuff myself AND score a whole pizza.

-AND AND We scored the best Mexican food.
+AND AND I scored the best Mexican food.
 EVER.
 LIKE BEST MEXICAN FOOD.
 EVER.
 Out on Arapahoe and 63rd in between some warehouses.
 And outside was boxer friendly.